-And, in case you’ve noticed, many Amish recipes include sugar.
+And, in case you've noticed, many Amish recipes include sugar.
 Even savory dishes and vegetables sometimes have sugar added.
-My mom used to make a sweetened creamy sauce to add to peas, asparagus, etc. It makes the food taste good, but it isn’t very healthy.
+My mom used to make a sweetened creamy sauce to add to peas, asparagus, etc. It makes the food taste good, but it isn't the most healthy.

 Some of them also cook food that is not typical of Amish dishes, like Italian, Mexican, or other cuisines.
 Amish people enjoy pizza, spaghetti, lasagna, taco salad, etc. And they eat plenty of casserole dishes.
 But commonly, you will find a hearty full-course meal of meat, potatoes, a vegetable, salad, bread, and dessert, for an Amish dinner.

 Most Amish women serve a hearty breakfast every morning.
 But lunch is usually lighter, consisting of leftovers, sandwiches, etc. Although sometimes they have their full-course meal at lunchtime instead of the evening meal.
 It may depend on the families' work and school schedules.